lulubacker/kong/UPGRADE.md

 Changelog](https://github.com/Mashape/kong/blob/master/CHANGELOG.md) for a
 complete list of changes and new features.

-Here is the list of breaking changes introduced in 0.11:
+#### Breaking changes

+##### Configuration

+- Several updates were made to the Nginx configuration template.
+If you are using a custom template, you **must** apply those modifications.
+See below for a list of changes to apply.

+##### Migrations & Deployment

 - Migrations are **not** executed automatically by `kong start` anymore.
 Migrations are now a **manual** process, via the `kong migrations` command.
 This is to enforce the "single node running migrations" rule.
-- Kong is now entirely stateless, and as such, the `/cluster` endpoint of the Admin API has for now disappeared.
-This endpoint, in previous versions of Kong, retrieved the state of the Serf agent running on other nodes to ensure they were part of the same cluster.
-Starting from 0.11, all Kong nodes connected to the same datastore are guaranteed to be part of the same cluster without requiring additional channels of communication.
-- Several updates were made to the Nginx configuration template.
-If you are using a custom template, you **must** apply those modifications.
-See below for a list of changes to apply.
-- The upstream URI is now determined via the Nginx `$upstream_uri` variable.
-  Custom plugins using the `ngx.req.set_uri()` API will not be taken into consideration anymore.
-One must now set the `ngx.var.upstream_uri` variable from the Lua land.
+- Serf is **not** a dependency anymore.
+Kong nodes now handle cache invalidation events via a built-in database polling mechanism.
+See the new "Datastore Cache" section of the configuration file which contains 3 new properties to configure this behavior.
+If you are using Cassandra, you **must** pay a particular attention to the `db_update_propagation` setting, as you should not use the default value of `0`.

+##### Core

+- Kong now requires OpenResty `1.11.2.4`.
+OpenResty's LuaJIT can now be built with Lua 5.2 compatibility, and the `--without-luajit-lua52` flag can be omitted.
 - While Kong now correctly proxies downstream `X-Forwarded-*` headers, the introduction of the new `trusted_ips` property also means that Kong will only do so when the request comes from a trusted client IP.
 This is also